-August 10-16; Acts 12-26

-- 1. Both early Christians and believers today face a spiritual battle against the forces of evil that do not want the Gospel to take hold in people's hearts and lives.
-Describe Paul's manner in dealing with Elymas, the sorcerer (Acts 13:6-12). - 2.
+- 2. In Acts 10, the Holy Spirit leads Peter to the home of a Gentile.
+Why was it important that the Holy Spirit clearly intervened to reveal His will to Peter? - 3.
+In Acts 12, the first of the Twelve is martyred, James, brother of John.
+What benefit did the Holy Spirit bring out of his death? - 4.
+Both early Christians and believers today face a spiritual battle against the forces of evil that do not want the Gospel to take hold in people's hearts and lives.
+Describe Paul's manner in dealing with Elymas, the sorcerer (Acts 13:6-12). - 5.
 Before James addressed the assembly regarding the issue of Gentiles coming to faith, from what source did he receive council and guidance in the judgment he formed?
-See Acts 15:12-19. - 3.
+See Acts 15:12-19. - 6.
 Describe Paul's vision of the man from Macedonia (Acts 16:9).
-How would Paul and his companions help those in Europe? - 4.
-Review Acts 19:13-40.
-Compare the spiritual perspectives common in the first century Roman world with those of today.
-Contrast Christianity with spirituality. - 5.
-See Acts 22:1-4.
-In what ways did Paul change following his conversion?
-In what ways did he remain the same? - 6.
-Paul's discourse to the governor, Felix, on righteousness, self-control, and the coming judgment evoked an interesting response, "Go away for the present.
-When I get an opportunity I will summon you" (Acts 24:25).
-Why might Felix have desired to hear no more at this point?
+How would Paul and his companions help those in Europe?

-August 17-23; Acts 27-28; Romans 1-5
+August 14-20; Acts 17-28; Romans 1-2